-Aside from the dome lights and the murals in the rotunda you can also find statues of these famous Kentuckians such as Abraham Lincoln, Jefferson Davis, Henry Clay, Alben Barkley, and Dr. Ephraim McDowell.
-Since we went in December the rotunda was decorated beautifully for Christmas and there were many beautiful poinsettias around as you can see from the pictures.
+Aside from the dome lights and the murals in the rotunda you can also find statues of these famous Kentuckians such as Abraham Lincoln, Jefferson Davis, Henry Clay, Alben Barkley, and Dr. Ephraim McDowell, and since it was December the rotunda was decorated beautifully for Christmas and there were many beautiful poinsettias around as you can see from the pictures.

 On the east side of the state Capitol, you will find the Governor’s Mansion.
 Since 1914, the mansion has been the home of Kentucky’s governors and their families.
 The Capitol, the mansion is open for tours year-round.
 We ran out of time to get a tour but the outside is beautiful.
 They had a gorgeous lawn.
 Definitely on my list of things to do on the next trip.